 An inheritance claim will be assessed by the Court considering a number of factors:

 - The nature of claimant’s relationship with the Will maker;

 - The competing interests of the other named beneficiaries and any other person making a claim.

 Who Pays For Contested Estate Legal Costs?

 Importantly there is no cost to telephone us for an initial consult or meeting in our office.
 We would be pleased to meet with you on a no obligation and no cost basis.
-Please contact either Danny Beger or Bree Burns on 8362 6400 to discuss your matter or to arrange a time for a meeting.
+Please contact either Kristina Piper or Emma Marinucci on 8362 6400 to discuss your matter or to arrange a time for a meeting.